Jackson discusses Harmar's expedition with Knox

 This transcription was generated by machine using Anthropic's Claude Code (a mix of sonnet and opus models).
 It may contain errors or inaccuracies.
 Please verify against the document image.
 Learn more about our generative AI methodology.

-Your favor of the 9th came to hand by the first post on wednesday. it is with pleasure to hear you are at last Settled down, and that your Situation is agreeable.
+Your favor of the 9 (6th) came to hand by the post on wednesday, — it is with pleasure to hear you are at last Settled down, and that your Situation is agreeable. —

-General Waynes Letter of the 28th Novemr is published in the Papers, he relaxes the minds of many, and the people are now more Secure in their possessions on the frontiers.
+General Harmar's Letter of the 23d November as publick'd in the papers, has reliev'd the minds of many, and the people are now less Severe in their observations on his conduct. —

-The inclosed Letter from [undecipherable] Henry [undecipherable] a few days [undecipherable: since] in the [undecipherable]
+The inclosed Letter from [undecipherable] [undecipherable] Tracy I rec'd a few days since on the Subject

 Type